Spanish Last Names

 Most Common Spanish Last Names and Meanings

-Presently, the most popular Spanish surnames are some of the most-used names in the world.
+Presently, the most common Spanish surnames are some of the most-used names in the world.
 Spanish names can be found throughout Europe, Latin America, and the United States.
 Here are 10 of the most common Spanish last names today.

-1. Garcia - Son of Garcia.
+1. Fernandez - Son of Fernando.

-2. Rodriguez - Son of Rodrigo or son of Roderick.
+2. Garcia - Son of Garcia.

-3. Gonzalez - Son of Gonzalo.
+3. Gómez - Son of Gome.

-4. Fernandez - Son of Fernando.
+4. Gonzalez - Son of Gonzalo.

 5. Lopez - Son of Lope.